How do customs taxes and duties work?

 You can use one of many online tax calculators such as this to estimate the taxes your recipient will need to pay.

-The actual breakdown of the calculation is a percentage charge (defined by destination country and also dependent on the type of product you are shipping) on the shipping cost of your shipment (this includes the declared value of your goods, and depending on the destination country, sometimes includes your insurance and shipping charges) once the shipping cost exceeds a minimum threshold (defined by destination country).
+The actual breakdown of the calculation is a percentage charge (defined by destination country and also dependent on the type of product you are shipping) on your shipment cost (this includes the declared value of your goods, and depending on the destination country, sometimes includes your insurance and shipping charges) once the shipping cost exceeds a minimum threshold (defined by destination country).

 You may be tempted to under-declare on the value of your item, as it may help you reduce or even avoid taxes and duties.
 However, do note that you will bear the risks of such actions as it is illegal and may cause you much more if caught.
 Also, if your items are lost and you opted for insurance, you will only be able to claim up to the amount you declared.

-At JustShip, default orders are arranged for DDU (deliver duties unpaid).
-This means recipients will be contacted to pay for duties and taxes once the parcel arrives at the destination country.
-It also means the charges you pay us do not include the estimated taxes that will need to be paid at customs, as that charge is calculated and requested by customs upon your parcel’s arrival at the destination country, and the money will go directly to customs.
+By default, orders are arranged for DDU (deliver duties unpaid).
+DDU means recipients will be contacted to pay for duties and taxes once the parcel arrives at the destination country.
+It also means the charges you pay us when submitting an order does not include the estimated taxes that will need to be paid at customs, as that charge is calculated and requested by customs upon your parcel’s arrival at the destination country, and the money will go directly to customs.